All Tube, True Stereo, Single Cabinet

 The Stereo Preamp Circuit :

-This is where a big part of the magic happens.
+This is where most of the magic happens.

 I wanted to have the 6 position highpass switch ahead of the 12AX7 distortion

 stage so I could vary the charactor or frequency balance of the distortion,

 and then have the regular tone controls after the distorter in case I want to

 roll off the higher order distortion products, create more of a reverse fletcher